nanvel/blog/pages/books.md

 ## 2025

 - [+] A Man for All Markets by Edward Thorp
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurelien Geron

 ## In progress

-- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow by Aurelien Geron
+- Agentic Artificial Intelligence by Pascal Bornet
+- AI Engineering by Chip Huyen
 - Build a Large Language Model (From Scratch) by Sebastian Raschka
 - Software Architecture: The Hard Parts by Neal Ford, Mark Richards, Pramod Sadalage, Zhamak Dehghani
 - The Master Swing Trader by Alan Farley